Osaka 2025: Circular Economy Days Programme

 Plastic planet: Innovating solutions for a cleaner tomorrow

 Globally, we produce over 400 million tons of plastic each year.
 Most of it comes from packaging, consumer goods and industrial applications.
 Unfortunately, much of this plastic is single-use, with less than 10% being recycled.
 The rest ends up in landfills, incinerated or pollutes the environment, especially oceans and waterways.
 The seminar will touch upon innovative solutions to reduce plastic use and waste (better alternatives to incineration which is the method used in Japan) and improve consumer involvement and awareness.
-While recycling is important for managing plastic waste, other solutions show promising results.
-The seminar will focus on preventing plastic creation in the first place, in line with the targets set out in the Global Plastics Agreement, and introduce promising solutions to the global plastic pollution problem such as bioremediation.
+To end plastic pollution, solutions addressing the full lifecycle of plastics, from design to disposal will be discussed.
+The seminar will focus on reducing new plastic production in the first place, in line with the targets set out in the Global Plastics Agreement, and introduce promising solutions to the global plastic pollution problem.

 The event will feature two dynamic panel discussions.
-The first panel will dive deep into the complexities of single-use plastics, overpackaging, microplastics and the overwhelming production of plastics.
-Experts from the EU and Japan will dissect these issues and discuss the strides being made to tackle the issue internationally.
+The first panel will dive deep into the complexities of single-use plastics, overpackaging, microplastics and the waste management of plastics.
+Experts from the EU and Japan will dissect these issues and discuss the strides being made to tackle the issue internationally and develop a circular economy for plastics.
 The second panel will showcase cutting-edge solutions to replace plastics that are already making waves in the market.
 This panel will highlight the innovative spirit driving change, with insights from business leaders, NGOs and academics from both Asia and Europe.
-Don't miss this opportunity to engage with thought leaders and innovators working towards a cleaner, plastic-free future.
+Don't miss this opportunity to engage with thought leaders and innovators working towards a cleaner, plastic-waste free future.

 Moderator: Maria Vera Duran, Senior Technical Manager, EuRIC